-Payday loans are usually taken out by borrowers who just need some fast cash to make ends meet.
-Unfortunately, they tend to create more problems than they solve.
-And since payday loans also tend to correspond with a poor credit score, you’ll probably feel like you have no choice but to take out another the next time you’re low on cash.
-This raises the question: Can you have multiple payday loans at once?
+Payday lenders typically target people who need fast cash to make ends meet, even though the loans create more problems than they solve.
+Unfortunately, payday loan borrowers often also have poor credit scores and have no choice but to take out another one the next time they’re low on cash (there’s always a next time).
+That raises the question: Can you have multiple payday loans at once?

-The laws around this vary considerably from state to state, but it is possible to have more than one payday loan – up to a point.
+The laws around this vary considerably from state to state.
+In some places, it is possible to have more than one payday loan – up to a point.
 However, just because you can, doesn’t mean that you should.
 Here’s everything you need to know about having multiple payday loans at once.

 Payday Loan Regulations (Federal and State)

-In some states, like Arkansas, payday loans are forbidden entirely.
+Some states, like Arkansas, forbid payday loans entirely.
 Lenders in Arkansas are prohibited from raising their annual interest rates above 17%, which is a far cry from the average payday loan rate, which regularly reaches 400% APR.

 Unfortunately, payday lenders, especially the online ones, have a bad habit of bending or ignoring the law anyway.
 It’s particularly difficult to enforce the rules on online lenders since so many of them are based overseas or on Native American reservations.